 Problem Cause Solution Keyboard commands and typing are not recognized by the workstation.
+Keyboard connector is not properly connected.
 Keyboard connector is not 1.
-Power off the workstation. properly connected.
+Power off the workstation. property connected.
 Reconnect the keyboard to the back of the workstation and restart the workstation.
 Program in use has stopped responding to commands.
 Shut down the workstation using the mouse, and then restart the workstation.
 Keyboard needs repairs.
 Replace the keyboard.
 Keyboard key is stuck down.
 Remove any debris from the keyboard.
 Workstation is in mode.
 Press the power button to resume from mode.
 Cursor will not move using the arrow keys on the keypad.
 The Num Lock key might be on.
 Press the Num Lock key.
 The Num Lock light should not be on if you want to use the arrow keys.
 The Num Lock key can be disabled (or enabled) in Computer Setup.
 Mouse does not respond to movement or is too slow.
 Mouse connector is not properly plugged into the back of the workstation.
-Shut down the workstation using the keyboard.
-Plug the mouse connector into the PS/2 mouse connector slot in the workstation, and restart the workstation.
+1. Shut down the workstation using the keyboard. back of the workstation.
+2 Plug the mouse connector into the PS/2 mouse connector slot in the workstation, and restart the workstation.